shubham-pathak1/shubham-pathak1/README.md

 LinkedIn: Shubham Pathak

-📸 My Work
-BikeVault: Simple info for bike fans
-Krishi Sangam: Tools for farmers

-I’m open to working on projects that combine code and design in practical ways.
-Feel free to reach out, and let’s make something useful! 🌱
+I’m open to teaming up on projects that combine code and design in practical ways.
+Drop me a message, and let’s build something useful! 🌱